akantsevoi/Articles/DataDrivenUI/Intro/DataDrivenUI.md

 }
 ```

 It’s clear and understandable even at one glance you realize what this view can do.
 And how I can work with it.
-Also I can run it in playground.
+Also as a bonus I can run it in playground.
 We can construct some simple test flow:

 ```